AltspaceVR/AltspaceSDK-wiki/Setup-Guide.md

 ###Test Example
 1. Copy the URL and paste it into the URL bar of the Apps panel in Altspace

->Using the apps panel is recommended as it has the same dimensions as all the public enclosures in AltspaceVR so you do not need to currently worry about creating responsive holographic applications.
+  >Using the Apps panel is recommended as it has the same dimensions as all the public enclosures in AltspaceVR so you do not need to currently worry about your holographic application needing to be responsive to changes in pixel dimension.